Notifications

 Preparing to ship

-You must create an inbound order in Seller Center before you send your items to a WFS fulfillment center.
+You must create a shipping plan in Seller Center before you send your items to a Walmart facility.
 If not, your inventory will be delayed during check-in or rejected.

-Once you have your inbound order, you’ll need to label, prepare, and package your inventory for our fulfillment centers.
-Each product you send requires a barcode label, which you can print directly from Seller Center.
-Each carton and pallet also requires a shipping label with an inbound order number so that our fulfillment center can receive the shipment.
+Once you have a shipping plan, you’ll need to label, prepare and package your inventory for our fulfillment centers.
+Each item must have a barcode label with a GTIN or UPC.
+Each master case and pallet must have a receiving label with a shipment ID so that our fulfillment center can receive the shipment.
+You can print both types of labels from Seller Center.

 Following WFS packaging guidelines makes it easier for our associates to quickly receive your items and makes your inventory immediately ready to sell.
-If you have questions, contact Seller Support.
+If you have questions, contact Support by selecting the Help button in the Seller Center menu.

 Sharp items